 The backend plays the most crucial part in this combination since it implements all users’ requests via the frontend part.
 And it is highly essential to choose the right backend technology that will let developers build a solid ground for your software.

-By the way, what is backend in detail?
-What technologies do developers use, and what is their difference?
+By the way, what is the backend in detail?
+What technologies developers use, and what is their difference?
 How is mobile and web app backend created?
 These and a range of other answers are waiting for you in our new article.